Germany Scholarship Award for the period of April 1st, 2020 to March 31st, 2021!

-Half of the funding for the D-Stips come from the Federal Ministry of Education and Research (BMBF), the other half from private donors that include foundations, business firms, or private individuals.
+Half of the funding for the D-Stips comes from the Federal Ministry of Education and Research (BMBF), the other half from private donors that include foundations, companies, private individuals and others.

-You can apply regardless of which semester you are in; the only condition in this respect is that the scholarship award cannot be awarded beyond the regular period of studies.
+You can apply regardless of which semester you are in; the only condition in this respect is that the last semester of your standard study period ends not before the summer semester.

 The application deadlines are regularly announced on this Internet page.
-Application deadlines are usually between the end of November and mid-December.
+Usually, the application documents can be handed in at the beginning of January.

 The Germany Scholarship is a merit scholarship for which, in addition to grades, also some so-called soft factors (see next FAQs) play a large role.
-It is used to support the best people in a study program.
+It is used to support the best and most engaged people in a study program.

 Yes, if your donor does not choose to remain anonymous, we will pass the contact information on to you.

-It is impossible to generalize here.
-No doubt there are firms that can offer such framework programs and would like to do so, but then there are others that will want to leave it at the monthly financial support.
+There are donors, who offer such framework programs and would like to do so, but then there are others that will want to leave it at the monthly financial support.
 Should you be interested in such supplementary programs, you have two primary avenues available to you as a scholarship recipient: Since we may be authorized to pass on the donor’s contact data to you, you could inquire directly with the donor if such offers are on the table.
 We also offer the scholarship recipients the option of passing on their contact data to the respective donors.
 If you agree to this, firms that have such framework programs and want to invite you can contact you if they wish.

 It depends.
 If you already receive a scholarship from public resources (e.g., Erasmus, DAAD) you cannot claim additional support in the form of a Germany Scholarship and so must decide which scholarship to opt for.
 In contrast, receiving private support money (such as industry scholarships) does not prevent getting the Germany Scholarship simultaneously.

-For evaluating the academic performance of high school graduates, first semester students or students in their second semester, the average mark on the high school “Abitur” is used.
+- For evaluating the academic performance of high school graduates and first semester students (Bachelor), the average mark on the high school “Abitur” is used.

-For evaluating the grade record of students that are at least in their third semester at the time of application, the current average marks received in their studies are used.
-The rules for State Examination for Teachers students are set out in Section 4 of the Statute (pdf).
+- For evaluating the grade record of students that are at least in their second semester at the time of application, the current average marks received in their studies are used.

 At the University of Stuttgart, in order to do justice to the difference between Abitur grades on the one hand and study grades on the other hand, we will handle the two applicant types separately.
 This will result in the award committees for both groups each receiving separate lists sorted by grades.